-Temperature and Environmental Monitoring Systems Prevent Vaccine Spoilage
+Temperature Monitoring Systems to Prevent Vaccine Spoilage

 Josette Weinstein, Marketing Coordinator

 In the past 60 years, vaccines have helped eradicate diseases and prevent more than 2.5 million deaths each year.1 However, the history of vaccines has been far from glamorous; mostly due to the recent controversy that has caused vaccinations to be the hottest debate topic on parenting Internet forums and playgrounds nationwide.2

 Every August, the Centers for Disease Control and Prevention (CDC) celebrate National Immunization Awareness Month (NIAM) highlighting the benefits that vaccines have, not only for an individual but for the entire human population.
 Just in time for NIAM, the 2015 Google Science Fair finalist, Anuradh Ganesan, has designed a futuristic device that will save the lives of 1.5 million children each year.3 Growing up in a remote area of India, Ganesan experienced first-hand the horrors of going without proper vaccinations.
 To make things worse, more often than not, when these vaccines did arrive, they were spoiled due to improper temperature conditions that occurred in-transit.

 Now, only 15 years old, Ganesan was inspired to create a mobile vaccine refrigeration device that could successfully transport life-saving vaccines across long distances without the need for ice or electricity.
 His revolutionary device is called the VAXXWAGON and has the ability to use vapor compression to keep vaccines at between 2 and 8 degrees Celsius for extremely long periods of time.
 4 With the ability to attach to the back of a bike, this machine could change the way vaccines are transported into remote areas around the world.